History of AVID Elementary

 Dr. Carol Dweck, Mindset: The New Psychology of Success

 AVID Elementary Certification is grounded in the work of Albert Bandura’s Social Cognitive Theory.
 This theory focuses on the power of individuals to influence and educate one another through imitation and reciprocal determinism.
-Through this lens, the academic environment, educator’s perspective and the student’s perspective merge together within the AVID Elementary grade levels and ultimately the entire site.
+Through this lens, the academic environment, the educator’s perspective, and the student’s perspective merge together within the AVID Elementary grade levels and ultimately the entire site.
 The AVID Elementary Essentials (instruction, culture, leadership, systems) provide a clear roadmap for AVID Elementary sites as they move through their levels of implementation.